JasonGilmore/recipe-blog-SSG/README.md

 ## Configuration

 The site generator reads default settings from [`src/config.default.json`](src/config.default.json).
-To customize content and output directories, and content structure (which controls navigation tabs), create `src/config.json` which will override the defaults.
+To customize content and output directories and content structure (which controls navigation tabs), create `src/config.json` which will override the defaults.

 Create a siteContent.json file within the [`src/templates/`](src/templates/) directory for key site information including a reference to the homepage image.
 Place the homepage image and a favicon into the [`src/templates/images/`](src/templates/images/) directory. siteContent.json supports the following fields:

 -   **siteName**: the name of the site, used in the navigation bar.
 -   **mainIntroduction**: the main introduction text, used on the homepage.
 -   **secondaryIntroduction**: the secondary introduction text, used on the homepage after the main introduction.
+-   **siteUrl**: the url of the website.
--   **mainImage**: the name of the main image in the [`src/templates/images/`](src/templates/images/) directory.
+-   **heroImage**: the name of the main image in the [`src/templates/images/`](src/templates/images/) directory.

 ## Content structure